iustin/pyxattr/doc/module.rst

 .. data:: NS_SECURITY

-   The security namespace, used by kernel security modules.
+   The security namespace, used by kernel security modules to store (for example) capabilities information.

 .. data:: NS_SYSTEM

-   The system namespace, used by the kernel to store things such as ACLs and capabilities.
+   The system namespace, used by the kernel to store (for example) ACLs.

 .. data:: NS_TRUSTED